natepage/php-pkcs-ide-helper/README.md

 ![Packagist Version](https://img.shields.io/packagist/v/natepage/php-pkcs11-ide-helper)
 ![GitHub](https://img.shields.io/github/license/natepage/php-pkcs11-ide-helper)

-PHP PKCS11 IDE Helper is a project that aims to provide assistance with PHPStorm (or any other IDE that supports PHPDoc) when working with the PHP PKCS11 extension.
+PHP PKCS11 IDE Helper is a project that aims to provide assistance with PHPStorm (or any other IDE) when working with the PHP PKCS11 extension.
 It brings autocompletion, inline documentation and other IDE helper features to make your experience using PHP with PKCS11 seamless.

 ## Table of Contents